Susanna Neis was Hans’ great-grandaughter. Susanna married Michael Schlonecker, Jr. who is Charles Kunkle’s great-grandson.

 The molds that made the paper were pounded out or reamed out.
 That’s how you have your “ream” of paper.

-Wilhelm’s health was declining so he “leased” three of his four shares to his son, Claus for the nominal rent of “one peppercorn yearly” (a metaphor for a very small payment), Wilhelm died of unknown causes on February 18, 1708.
+Wilhelm’s health was declining.
+He “leased” three of his four shares to his son, Claus for the nominal rent of “one peppercorn yearly.” (a metaphor for a very small payment) Wilhelm died of unknown causes on February 18, 1708.
 He left no will and all four shares of the mill went to his son Claus, who became the sole owner.

 Claus continued his father’s practice of rearing up family members in the craft of papermaking.
 In addition to his son, William (1691-1744), who inherited the mill in 1734, Claus also taught the trade to his brother-in-law William De Wees (brother of Claus’s wife Wilhelmina) and assisted him in setting up a second paper mill in the Chestnut Hill district nearby in 1710.

 Until 1729, the Rittenhouse family had a monopoly on papermills in Pennsylvania and the British colonies at large.
 None of the mills seemed to have survived, but below is the William Rittenhouse homestead built in 1707.

 The smaller building seen in the below picture was built in 1690 as a residence.